MailCheck-co/mailcheck.site/src/routes/blog/how-mailcheck-can-help-your-business/index.md

 Email database validation seems like a good way to fix the mess in your current mailing list, but is it possible to prevent those emails from slipping into your base in the first place?
 87% of interviewed email marketers claim that filtering the subscribers before they reach your database is the best way to reach your peak email marketing performance.
 With the Mailchecks single opt-in widget validation tool you can be sure that each subscription to your newsletter feed has a real person standing behind it.
 The way it works is simple, all you need to do is to integrate our widget\`s code to your opt-in form and Mailcheck will do the rest of the work for you.
 Once done, you can be sure that you are only collecting email addresses of real users that are genuinely interested in your product or service.

 Overall, it doesn’t matter if you rely on the third party databases or only to your opt-in users, Mailcheck will ensure that you only reach the audience that can be reached without wasting your money and risking your reputation.

+## Metrics that can be improved with Mailcheck

 Let's talk numbers.
 Which metrics can be improved with Mailcheck in your email marketing pipeline?